rich-iannone/posts/wes-works/index.md

 support, and content-addressed attachment deduplication.
 Perhaps most notably, it includes an MCP server so that AI assistants can search and analyze your full message history conversationally.
-The project has already gathered nearly a thousand stars on GitHub and has a growing community on Discord.
+The project has already gathered over a thousand stars on GitHub and has a growing community on Discord.

 ## What Stands Out